Quantifying unmet need for health and social care among older persons and understanding its policy drivers in the Western Pacific Region

 The COVID-19 pandemic raised awareness of unmet health care needs, leading the 2023 World Health Assembly to consider including unmet health care needs as a universal health coverage indicator.
 However, unmet social care needs among older adults, which affect independence and health outcomes, are largely overlooked.

-In WHO’s Western Pacific Region, at least 15 countries have data on unmet health and social care needs, allowing exploration to better understand the impact of unmet care needs policies, especially on older persons.
-This project will examine data-policy links in Cambodia, China, and Viet Nam.
+Previous WKC research identified at least 15 countries in WHO’s Western Pacific Region which have data on unmet health and social care needs, allowing exploration to better understand the impact of unmet care needs policies, especially on older persons.
+This project examines data-policy links in Cambodia, China, and Viet Nam.

 Goals

-To estimate unmet health and social care needs from 2005 to 2023 and identify health and social care policies from 2000 to 2020 that may impact on unmet needs in Cambodia, China and Viet Nam.
+To estimate unmet health and social care needs from 2005 to 2023 and identify health and social care policies from 2000 to 2020 that may impact on unmet needs of older persons in Cambodia, China and Viet Nam.

 Methods

-- Use quantitative methods to describe levels and changes in unmet need (2005 – 2023) in each country using WHO and non-WHO surveys.
+- Use quantitative methods to describe levels and changes in unmet health and social care needs of older persons during 2005 – 2023 in each country using WHO and non-WHO surveys.

 - Undertake a desk review focusing on major policy, health system and socioeconomic changes in the past 10-20 years in the three countries.